geopython/pygeoapi/docs/source/wsgi.rst

 the pygeoapi package integrates `Flask <https://flask.palletsprojects.com/en/1.1.x/>`_ as webframework for defining the API routes/end points and WSGI support.

-The flask WSGI server can be easely run as a pygeoapi command:
+The flask WSGI server can be easily run as a pygeoapi command with the option `--flask`:

 .. code-block:: console

-   pygeoapi serve
+   pygeoapi serve --flask

-Running a native Flask server is not adivsable, the prefered option is as follows:
+Running a native Flask server is not advisable, the prefered option is as follows:

 .. code-block:: console

-   HTTP request --> WSGI server (gunicorn) --> Flask (flask_app.py) --> pygeopai API
+   HTTP request --> WSGI server (gunicorn) --> Flask (flask_app.py) --> pygeoapi API

 By having a specific WSGI server, the HTTPS are efficiently processed into threads/processes.
 The current docker pygeoapi implement such strategy (see section: :ref:`docker`), it is prefered to implement pygeopai using docker solutions than running host native WSGI servers.